Code-Institute-Submissions/ci_milestone2/README.md

 This section only highlights the browsers and devices in which compatibility are less than excellent, referencing the ID as per table above.

 - D_Edge_Win
-  - Smooth scroll doesn't work
+  - Smooth scroll does not work
   - Clear form icon displayed by default beside the styled one.
 It happens on search bar and contact form.
 <img src="https://github.com/stefcruz/ci_milestone2/blob/master/readme/testing/edge-bug.png" width="400">